Sleep apnea severity and depressive symptoms in a population-based study.

 Luik AI., Noteboom J., Zuurbier LA., Whitmore H., Hofman A., Tiemeier H.

-© 2015 National Sleep Foundation.
-Objectives: Sleep apnea and depression often co-occur in clinical studies, but population-based studies demonstrated mixed results.
+OBJECTIVES: Sleep apnea and depression often co-occur in clinical studies, but population-based studies demonstrated mixed results.
 We determined the association of sleep apnea severity and depressive symptoms in a population-based sample.
-Design: Cross-sectional cohort study.
-Setting: Population-based.
-Participants: Four hundred ninety-one middle-aged and elderly persons of the Rotterdam Study (mean age 61.9. years; standard deviation, 5.4).
-Measurements: Polysomnography recordings were collected to calculate the apnea hypopnea index (AHI).
+DESIGN: Cross-sectional cohort study.
+SETTING: Population-based.
+PARTICIPANTS: Four hundred ninety-one middle-aged and elderly persons of the Rotterdam Study (mean age 61.9 years; standard deviation, 5.4).
+MEASUREMENTS: Polysomnography recordings were collected to calculate the apnea hypopnea index (AHI).
 Depressive symptoms were assessed with the Center for Epidemiologic Studies Depression Scale.
-Results: In the total sample, no associations for the severity of sleep apnea with depressive symptoms were found (multivariate adjusted: B = 0.032; 95% confidence interval [CI], - 0.057 to 0.122).
-Only in men we found some evidence for a curvilinear association of the severity of sleep apnea with depressive symptoms (multivariable adjusted: B = - 0.126; 95% CI, - 0.224 to - 0.028); men with an AHI between 5 and 15 (multivariable adjusted: B = 0.378; 95% CI, 0.037-0.718) or between 15 and 30 (multivariable adjusted: B = 0.502; 95% CI, 0.152-0.852) had significantly more depressive symptoms than those with an AHI equal to or greater than 30.
-Conclusions: In this population-based sample, the severity of sleep apnea is not consistently related to depressive symptoms, although there was some evidence for an association of AHI with depressive symptoms in men.
+RESULTS: In the total sample, no associations for the severity of sleep apnea with depressive symptoms were found (multivariate adjusted: B = 0.032; 95% confidence interval [CI], -0.057 to 0.122).
+Only in men we found some evidence for a curvilinear association of the severity of sleep apnea with depressive symptoms (multivariable adjusted: B = -0.126; 95% CI, -0.224 to -0.028); men with an AHI between 5 and 15 (multivariable adjusted: B = 0.378; 95% CI, 0.037-0.718) or between 15 and 30 (multivariable adjusted: B = 0.502; 95% CI, 0.152-0.852) had significantly more depressive symptoms than those with an AHI equal to or greater than 30.
+CONCLUSIONS: In this population-based sample, the severity of sleep apnea is not consistently related to depressive symptoms, although there was some evidence for an association of AHI with depressive symptoms in men.